Office of Minority Health

 contribute to the health status of Blacks, Hispanics, Asian/Pacific Islanders, and Native Americans."
 The Office the Heckler Report established is dedicated to improving the health of racial and ethnic minority populations through the development of health policies and programs that will help eliminate health disparities.
 OMH was reauthorized by the Patient Protection and Affordable Care Act of 2010 (P.L.
-111-148).
+111–148).

+Dr. Herbert W. Nickens was the first director and first black director for the Office of Minority Health.
+He advocated for racial equity in health, and was also an advocate for increasing underrepresented minorities in medical education.

+The Office of Minority Health is under the Department of Health and Human Services.
+Under OMH's Office of the Director, the organization has 3 divisions: Division of Policy and Data, Division of Programs Operations, and Division of Information and Education.

-How OMH works: OMH works in partnership with communities and organizations in the public and private sectors.
+OMH works in partnership with communities and organizations in the public and private sectors.
 These collaborations support a systems approach for eliminating health disparities, national planning to identify priorities, and coordinated responses through focused initiatives.
 OMH provides funding to state offices of minority health, multicultural health, and health equity; community and faith-based organizations, institutions of higher education, tribes and tribal organizations; and other organizations dedicated to improving health.

 National Partnership for Action to End Health Disparities (NPA)

 The purpose is to improve nationwide cohesion and coordination of strategies and actions to eliminate health disparities and achieve health equity.
 The NPA has five goals: